HermanShpryhau/MJC-School-Theory/Module #2. REST API Basics.md

 6. Now that `DispatcherServlet` knows which view will render the result, the request’s job is almost over.
 Its final stop is at the **view implementation** where it delivers the model data.
 7. The **view** will use the model data to render output that will be carried back to the client by the response object

-### REST Principles
-1. **Uniform interface.** All API requests for the same resource should look the same, no matter where the request comes from.
-The REST API should ensure that the same piece of data, such as the name or email address of a user, belongs to only one uniform resource identifier (URI).
-Resources shouldn’t be too large but should contain every piece of information that the client might need.
-2. **Client-server decoupling.** In REST API design, client and server applications must be completely independent of each other.
-The only information the client application should know is the URI of the requested resource; it can't interact with the server application in any other ways.
-Similarly, a server application shouldn't modify the client application other than passing it to the requested data via HTTP.
-3. **Statelessness.** REST APIs are stateless, meaning that each request needs to include all the information necessary for processing it.
-In other words, REST APIs do not require any server-side sessions.
-Server applications aren’t allowed to store any data related to a client request.
-4. **Cacheability.** When possible, resources should be cacheable on the client or server side.
-Server responses also need to contain information about whether caching is allowed for the delivered resource.
-The goal is to improve performance on the client side, while increasing scalability on the server side.
-5. **Layered system architecture.** In REST APIs, the calls and responses go through different layers.
-As a rule of thumb, don’t assume that the client and server applications connect directly to each other.
-There may be a number of different intermediaries in the communication loop.
-REST APIs need to be designed so that neither the client nor the server can tell whether it communicates with the end application or an intermediary.
-6. **Code on demand (optional).** REST APIs usually send static resources, but in certain cases, responses can also contain executable code (such as Java applets).
-In these cases, the code should only run on-demand.